 It’s an exceptional rookie card with a sleek design and a foreground image that genuinely makes it pop.
 Robert’s pose evokes a solid level of confidence in the kind of player he is about to/will become.
 The color scheme works very well, and the bright blue complements and supplements the black and white.
 It’s got just enough when it comes to frills, not too many, not too little.

 2021 Topps Luminaries DUAL On Card AUTO Luis Robert/ Eloy Jimenez GOLD 1/1

 It’s certainly rare to find a card like this, one that features two of the many White Sox 5-tool stars in developed.
 It’s autographed by both of these young, promising position players, with the perfectly apt term “spark of light” emblazoned on the front.
 This eye-catching issue does a perfect job of centering and balancing both the visual stimuli and the multitude of imagery.

 Its presentation is also symbolic of the baseball renaissance on the south side of Chicago right now.
 The golden border here complements the golden inked autographs exceptionally well, and it’s a hue that works very nicely with the black.

-So how do these four cards rate when it comes to returning on investment capability and potential?
+So how do this four cards rate regarding returning on investment capability and potential?
 That depends on how much you believe Robert will develop and how quickly that learning curve will be.
 It looks like he’s going to live up to expectations.
 In the quasi-season or exhibition season that was 2020, the Sox finally ended their postseason drought.
 In this season, they were much more legit, as they ended their division title drought.

 Given how talented their roster is and how weak the division is, the Sox should dominate the AL Central for the next couple/few years, and that means more postseason appearances are coming.
 If Robert steps up and becomes an October hero, over and over again, then his autographed cards should soar in value.